ALL

 Information and resources to help you recover

-This resource can help you understand the effects of COVID-19 and cope with the health challenges you may have after COVID-19.
+This collection of resources can help you understand the effects of COVID-19 and help you to cope with health challenges you may have.
 It can also help you make a plan with your healthcare provider to improve your health and manage your symptoms.
 This is important as you recover, so you can get back to the things you need and want to do.

 This resource is for people recovering from COVID-19 who are having ongoing health concerns.
 It's also for anyone who is caring for a person recovering from COVID-19.

 Recovering from COVID-19 is different for everyone.
-It’s important to contact your healthcare provider if you:
+Talk to your healthcare provider about your recovery plan:

 • are worried about your recovery